 The following Divisions consist of over 15 site-based teams made up of Bonner Community Scholars that work with community partners throughout Mercer, Burlington and Hunterdon Counties.
 Division staff coordinators collaborate with the Bonner Scholars to develop and execute site plans that address their needs and interests of the community with which they work.
-In addition to the Bonner Community Partner Network the Institute works with approximately 10 additional agencies on a regular basis on class-based projects or stand alone Community Engaged Learning Days.
+IIn addition to these 17 sites, the CELR Center regularly collaborates with dozens of other agencies on class-based projects, Community Engaged Learning Days, internships, and other projects.

 Academic Sports Academy

 The Greg Grant 94ft Academic Sports Academy is a nonprofit after school program designed to foster learning through rigorous academic tutoring as well as through basketball training that stresses high expectations for students.
 Bonner Scholars help run the after-school program, whether through teaching classes, helping students complete their homework, organizing community service projects, or creating art programs and more.

 Trenton High School – Bridge to Employment (BTE)